 • University Legal Counsel must review all contracts that exceed $5,000.

-• Purchases over $18,900 must be bid competitively under established business practices.
+• Purchases equal to or over $20,100 must be bid competitively under established business practices.

 It is the personal responsibility of each department manager to control all transactions against their assigned budget accounts to ensure that they conform to policies of the Commonwealth, the Pennsylvania State System of Higher Education, and the University.
 This responsibility includes, but is not limited to, all requests for purchases (of goods or services) and all requests for payments (disbursements of any kind, regardless of funding source).
 Authority to sign purchase requests or payment requests (in any form or format) may be delegated to a limited number of employees.
 Such delegations must be reported in writing to the Assistant Vice President of Finance and Business Services or designee.
 This delegation and/or authority may be revoked for violations of the policies contained or referenced herein, and appropriate disciplinary action taken for any fraudulent or misappropriated use of tax dollars or University funds.
 The University has established the following business practices for compliance with this policy and Commonwealth regulations: